 High Value Healthcare Collaborative

-The High Value Healthcare Collaborative aims to improve health and health care delivery, and reduce costs by identifying and accelerating widespread adoption of best-practice care models and innovative value-based payment models.
+The High Value Healthcare Collaborative aims to improve health and health care delivery, and reduce costs by identifying and accelerating widespread adoption of best-practice care models.
+It also advocates for policy and innovative payment models that support sustainable, high-value health care.

-The High Value Healthcare Collaborative's work crosses several clinical areas, including:
+The High Value Healthcare Collaborative's work has focused on multiple clinical areas, including:

 - Orthopedic surgery — hip and knee